sunken1110/LeetCode-solutions/Solutions/M/1368-minimum-cost-to-make-at-least-one-valid-in-a-grid/README.md

 ## Intuition
 We have to connect at least one valid path and the minimum cost of it.
-We use BFS by traveling the grid along the original trace and record every adjacent grids as cost + 1.
-If we don't reach `[m-1, n-1]` yet, then now travel not-visited grids of cost + 1.
+We use BFS by traveling the grid along the original trace and expand the trace by connecting adjacent grids with `cost + 1` until we reach the destination.
-We repeat this process until we reach the final destination.
+If we don't reach `[m-1, n-1]` yet, then now travel expanded not-visited grids of `cost + 1` and repeat over and over.

 ## Approach
 **Step-by-Step Process**

 1. Set the direction lists.
-Note that grid[i][j] starts from 1 not 0.
+Note that `grid[i][j]` starts from 1 not 0.

 2. Start traveling from the original point `not_visited = deque([x=0, y=0, cost=0])` along the given trace.
     - While traveling, mark every visited grid as `cost` since we can access freely.